 This treatment uses high-energy x-rays or gamma rays (radiation) to kill or damage cancer cells.
 This will cause tumours to shrink and stop causing discomfort.

-For example, radiotherapy can relieve bone pain caused by the spread of cancer, and headaches caused by cancer that has increased pressure in the brain.
+For example, radiation therapy can relieve bone pain caused by the spread of cancer, and headaches caused by cancer that has increased pressure in the brain.

-Usually only one or two sessions of radiotherapy are needed.
+Usually only one or two sessions of radiation therapy are needed.
 It can take 7–10 days to reduce your pain.
 You will need to keep taking your other pain medicines during this time.
-The dose of radiotherapy used to treat pain is low, and the treatment has very few side effects other than tiredness for a while.
+The dose of radiation therapy used to treat pain is low, and the treatment has very few side effects other than tiredness for a while.

 This treatment uses anti-cancer (cytotoxic) drugs to kill cancer cells or slow their growth.
 In some cases, chemotherapy can shrink tumours that are causing pain, such as a tumour on the spine that cannot be operated on.